andymeneely/project-timber-wolf/scenarios/scenarios.md

 * Angry Locksmith with Hit 'n' Run and Yank Wires
 * Burglar with Wing It and Yank Wires
-* Shutter Bug with Hurry and Bypass
+* Shutter Bug with Hurry and Wing It
 * Script Kiddie with Bypass and Hit 'n' Run (4-players)

 ### Planning Phase